-Any lived during Egypt's 19th dynasty dying probably around 1275 bc.
-Though Any's mummy appears to be lost to history his book of the dead is one of the finest and best preserved to have come down to modern times.
+Ani lived during Egypt's 19th Dynasty dying probably around 1275 BC.
+Though Ani's mummy appears to be lost to history his book of the dead is one of the finest and best-preserved to have come down to modern times.

-Any's book of the dead would have been a guide for Any in the underworld and may have been placed inside his coffin.
-It would have been very expensive for Any to have had made and may have taken up to a year to make.
+Ani's book of the dead would have been a guide for Ani in the underworld and may have been placed inside his coffin.
+It would have been very expensive for Ani to have had made and may have taken up to a year to make.

 The papyrus was purchased in 1888 by E.A.
-Wallis Budge who did not show it too the antiquities service which was the law at the time.
-The authorities upon hearing of his intentions to smuggle it out of Egypt detained Mr Budge and took the papyrus away.
+Wallis Budge who did not show it to the antiquities service which was the law at the time.
+The authorities upon hearing of his intentions to smuggle it out of Egypt detained Mr. Budge and took the papyrus away.

 Revenge is a dish best served cold and the SCA's director general is making allot of cold meals with threats to ruin peoples lives.
-Perhaps the British museum should do the right thing with objects like Any's papyrus who's provenance is that of outright theft and who's contributor new this better than anyone else.
+Perhaps the British Museum should do the right thing with objects like Ani's papyrus who's provenance is that of outright theft and who's contributor knew this better than anyone else.